davon286/davon286/README.md

             <h3>Omnifood</h3>
             <p>
                 <strong> Tech Used: </strong> HTML, CSS, and JavaScript <br />
-                <strong> Purpose: </strong> Omnifood is a website that is advertised as a food delivery service.
+                <strong> Purpose: </strong> Omnifood is a fully responsive website that is advertised as a food delivery service.
 The purpose of it is to sell the costumer this service with healthy food options. <br />
                  <strong> Links: </strong> <a target="_blank" href="https://davon286.github.io/Omnifood/">Website</a> // <a target="_blank" href="https://github.com/davon286/Omnifood">Repo</a><br />
             </p>
             <a target="_blank" href="https://davon286.github.io/Omnifood/">